 Table 4: Hit Rate of 2Q, CLOCK-Pro and OPT algorithms on workload glimpse.

-5.2 Simulation on OLTP workload
+5.2 Simulation on an Online Transaction Processing (OLTP) workload

 The I/O traces used in this section are obtained from [5].
 These traces are from OLTP applications running at two large financial institutions as mentioned in [5].
-We had to tweak a little bit with the original implementation of CLOCK-PRO algorithm provided by Dr. Song Jiang, for successfully executing it on Finanical1.spc.
-We experienced segmentation fault error upon running CLOCK-Pro algorithm on Financial.spc trace and had to change the page table implementation from array to map in the original source code.
-We recorded a slightly better performance of 2Q algorithm over CLOCK-Pro algorithm for OLTP workload (see Table 5 and Table 6).
+We had to tweak the original implementation of CLOCK-PRO algorithm provided by Dr. Song Jiang, in order to execute it successfully on Finanical1.spc.
+We had experienced segmentation fault errora upon running CLOCK-Pro algorithm on the Financial.spc trace and had to change the page table implementation from array to map in the original source code.
+We recorded a slightly better performance of the 2Q algorithm compared with the CLOCK-Pro algorithm for OLTP workload (see Table 5 and Table 6).